twilightscapes/pirateyoutube/static/content/pages/index.md

 comments: false
 shareable: false
 ---

-Pirate is your own <strong>Personal Web App(PWA)</strong>, It works on any device - NO App Store needed.
+Pirate is your own <strong>Personal Web App(PWA)</strong>, It works on any device, even your TV - NO App Store needed.

 Watch ad-free video, edit your homepage/profile, and publish content with FULL ownership and copyright.